CS2103AUG2016-T17-C1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User enters task to be added
+1. User enters task to be added and specifies the deadline
-2. To-Do-List adds task
+2. To-Do-List adds task with deadline
 3. To-Do-List shows task is added<br>
 <br>
 -----Use case ends-----